willowsprings/campsite/content/english/terms.md

 * No refunds

 ## Fires
-* We allow fires and BBQs within your pitch, or in the communal fire area in front of the field shelter
+* We allow fires and BBQs within your pitch, or in the communal fire area in front of the field shelter.
-* We are located next to the forestry, when there is a risk of forest fires, the use of BBQ’S and firepits will be limited to a designated area
+* No disposable BBQs.
+We can provide grills for our fire pits.
 * Gas cooking equipment may be used on the pitches at any time.
 * Always discard coals into the buckets provided.
+* We are located next to the forestry, when there is a risk of forest fires, the use of BBQ’S and firepits will be limited to a designated area
 * Please do not take wood from the Campsite or Forestry to use in fire pits

 ## Group bookings